SCOBY: Co-culture composition and conditions

-The second step in the formation of SCOBY is the introduction of different bacteria into the liquid culture to convert the ethanol product of fermentation into organic acids such as lactic acid or acetic acid.
-These processes are known as lactic acid fermentation and ethanol metabolism respectively.
+The second step in the formation of SCOBY is the introduction of different bacteria into the liquid culture to convert the ethanol product of fermentation into organic acids such as acetic acid, which is a type of ethanol metabolism (lactic acid bacteria may also be added, producing lactic acid from lactic acid fermentation on sugars).
 A possible byproduct of this reaction is cellulose, which serves as the foundation for the SCOBY biofilm.
 Like yeasts, the species of bacteria chosen as well as culture conditions directly affect both the characteristics of the liquid kombucha product as well as the composition and morphology of the SCOBY pellicle.
 While there are many species that have the mechanisms necessary to form cellulose such as Acetobacter and Komagataeibacter, Gluconaceobacter are one of the most populous used, residing in 86–99% of both liquid and biofilm cultures.
 The necessary culturing conditions of these bacteria are similar to that of yeasts, but require more oxygen due to their aerobic nature in oxidizing ethanol to form organic acids.

 Once the internal conditions of the co-culture are in place, the symbiotic mixture is left to ferment.
 Certain studies have claimed optimal fermentation time to be 10 days, but the duration can be modified to change the contents of the yield; greater fermentation times correlate with higher levels of organic acids and other amino acids, which can attribute to the sour undertones of some Kombucha.
 Despite controls in place, the species comprising the mixed cultures can still initiate metabolic change preparation to preparation with the slightest change in co-culture conditions and alter product qualities such as sugar concentration, so adequate monitoring is necessary when running in a continuous mode or reusing a starter culture.